matrx-software/matrx/docs/source/tutorials/bw4t_part2.rst

             # Return the action from the Navigator
             return move_action, {}
-For the full code example, including the other action states, see the MATRXS GitHub page.
+For the full code example, including the other action states, see the MATRX GitHub page.